dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 * In the Snowflake OAuth flow, `role` in the profile config is not optional, as it does not inherit from the project connection config.
 So each user must supply their role, regardless of whether it is provided in the project connection.

 #### Server error 500
-If you experience a 500 server error when redirected from Snowflake to dbt Cloud, double check that you have whitelisted [dbt Cloud's IP addresses](/docs/cloud/about-cloud/regions-ip-addresses) on a Snowflake account level.
+If you experience a 500 server error when redirected from Snowflake to dbt Cloud, double-check that you have allow listed [dbt Cloud's IP addresses](/docs/cloud/about-cloud/regions-ip-addresses) on a Snowflake account level.

 Enterprise customers who have single-tenant deployments will have a different range of IP addresses (network CIDR ranges) to allow list.